 Dr. Yenny Sraswati

-Dr. Saraswati is an Indonesian veterinarian at the Sumatran Orangutan Conservation Programme and also an organizing member of the OC/OVAG Veterinary Workshop.
+Dr. Saraswati (pictured to the right of her husband, Dr. Ricko Jaya) is an Indonesian veterinarian at the Sumatran Orangutan Conservation Programme and also an organizing member of the OC/OVAG Veterinary Workshop.
 The Orangutan Conservancy was part of an international team that brought this highly-skilled vet to the States to further her education and no doubt share her ample orangutan experience with those who care for the primates here in America.
 In an 8-week US study program at the Fort Wayne Children’s Zoo, the Fort Worth Zoo and many other US facilities, Anta received hands-on experiences and worked directly with the teams at those locations.

 Reza’s desire was to attend university in order to learn and do even more in conservation.
 He submitted a well written and thought out four-year university plan in Environmental Sciences at Trisakti University in Jakarta.
 With OC’s help, Reza has completed his college education.
 Reza’s mother was also involved in orangutan conservation in Balikpapan with the Borneo Orangutan Survival Foundation.